ShelleyHope/Ruby3exercises/README.md

 How to use
 ----------
-Amend variables on lines 33-36 of boolean_test.rb files then
+Amend variables on lines 33-36 of boolean_test.rb file then run:

 ```shell
 ruby boolean_test.rb